Xiamen University: National university period

 In 1937, Tan transferred administration of the university to the Nationalist government, and the institution became a national university.

 In 1938, at the outbreak of the Second Sino-Japanese War, the university was temporarily relocated to Changting in western Fujian to escape Japanese invasion of Chinese coastal regions.

 In 1946, after the war, the university moved back to Xiamen and resumed normal operations.

 In 1952, it was transformed into a comprehensive university embracing both arts and science.

 In 1963, it was designated as a key university in China.

-In 1995, Xiamen University was selected to participate in the 211 Project, a Chinese government's initiative to provide increased financial resources for the country's most promising universities.
+In 1995, Xiamen University was selected to participate in Project 211, a Chinese government initiative to provide increased financial resources for the country's most promising universities.

-In 2000, the university was selected for the 985 Project, a national and local government initiative to provide funding for facilities construction and faculty hiring to bolster China's top universities.
+In 2000, the university was selected for 985 Project, a national and local government initiative to provide funding for facilities construction and faculty hiring to bolster China's top universities.

 On January 25, 2013, the Ministry of Higher Education of Malaysia submitted an invitation letter to Xiamen University to establish a branch campus in Malaysia.

 On July 3, 2014, the foundation of Xiamen University Malaysia Campus was laid near Kuala Lumpur.

 On February 22, 2016, Malaysia Campus officially opened.

 In September 2017, the university was recognized as a Class A institution in the Double First Class University Plan, a Chinese government initiative to cultivate a group of elite Chinese universities into "world-class" institutions by 2050.